-This year, Credit Union Plus welcomed over 700 new members.
+This year, Credit Union Plus welcomed over 730 new members.

-The Membership Committee encourage all members to introduce new members to Credit Union Plus Ltd. Activities to encourage new members to join the Credit Union are ongoing, with promotion and advertising through social media outlets and in branch displays.
+The Membership Committee encourage all members to introduce new members to Credit Union Plus Ltd. Activities to encourage new members to join the Credit Union are ongoing with promotion and advertising through social media outlets and in branch displays.
+Our Business Development employees are actively reaching out to local schools and community groups to ensure that we reach as many potential new members as possible.

-Membership Applications can now be completed digitally on our website www.creditunionplus.ie/membership/
+Membership Applications can be completed digitally on our website.

+www.creditunionplus.ie/membership/